covid19india/covid19india-react/README.md

 If you're new to contributing to Open Source on Github, [this guide](https://guides.github.com/activities/contributing-to-open-source/) can help you get started.
 Please check out the [contribution guide](CONTRIBUTING.md) for more details on how issues and pull requests work.

 ###### This repository is just a small subset of work put together by a much larger pool of voluntary efforts contributed by generous people all around the world.
-Reach out to us through hello@covid19india.org
+Reach out to us through we are also need to be inside in the house because it will help us to stop covid19 .Be aware and help the needfull hello@covid19india.org